mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.6 - 3-25-19 =
+* Fixed: an issue with checking Page Speed data
+* Fixed: an issue with empty update data
+* Fixed: an issue with incorrect plugin update data
+* Added: Send From field in the Branding support form
+* Updated: compatibility with the latest Yoast SEO plugin version

 = 3.5.5 - 3-6-19 =
 * Fixed: an issue with hook for controlling branding options for specific roles